 Child trafficking, often interlinked with modern slavery, is a form of abuse where children are transported from one place to another to be exploited.
 Children may find themselves sold into sexual slavery, criminal activity, forced labour, domestic servitude, or forced marriage among other situations.
 The child may be moved from one country to another or even between different towns or places in the same country.

 FGM is the medically unnecessary, complete or partial removal of the external female genitalia.
 Reasons for performing FGM can be religious, cultural or social however, it is considered abuse.
 FGM does not have any health benefits and causes long term physical and emotional trauma.
 It is important to note that a child may be taken out of the country for FGM related reasons.
 They could also be taken out of the country to be coerced into a forced marriage which is also a form of abuse.

 Get in touch

-If you or someone else that you know is being subjected to any of the above, it is important to get help.
-If you are at all concerned about the welfare or well-being of a child or young person, please get in touch with us at the Multi Agency Safeguarding Hub so that we can investigate the situation.
+If you or someone you know is being subjected to any of the above, it is important to get help.
+If you are concerned about the welfare or well-being of a child or young person, get in touch via the Report Suspected Child Abuse or Exploitation webpage, so that we can investigate the situation.

-And remember, you don't have to give your name if you contact us.
+Find out more about the Multi Agency Safeguarding Hub (MASH) and remember, you don't have to give your name if you contact us.
 We will treat anything you tell us with the utmost confidentiality.